 Similar to yogurt, this fermented dairy product is a unique combination of goat's milk and fermented kefir grains.
-High in lactobacilli and bifidus bacteria, kefir is also rich in antioxidants.
+High in Lactobacillus and Bifidus bacteria, kefir is also rich in antioxidants.
 Look for a good, organic version at your local health food shop.

 Made from fermented cabbage (and sometimes other vegetables), sauerkraut is not only extremely rich in healthy live cultures, but might also help with reducing allergy symptoms.
-Sauerkraut is also rich in vitamins B, A, E and C.
+Sauerkraut is also rich in vitamins A, B, C, and K.

 4. Dark Chocolate

 Chocolate itself doesn’t contain probiotics, but it was found to be a very effective carrier for probiotics.
 Chocolate helps them survive the extreme pHs of the digestive tract to make it to the colon.
 Because of this protective ability probiotics can be added to high-quality dark chocolate.
 This is only one of the many health benefits of chocolate.

 Blue-green algae, or cyanobacteria, refer to superfood species such as Spirulina and Chlorella.
 While not probiotics, blue-green algae can act as a prebiotic, which means that they feed and nourish the probiotics already in your gut.
 These prebiotic foods have been shown to increase beneficial bacteria and improve gastrointestinal health.

 6. Miso Soup

 Miso is one the mainstays of traditional Japanese medicine and is commonly used in macrobiotic cooking as a digestive regulator.
 Made from fermented rye, beans, rice or barley, adding a tablespoon of miso to some hot water makes an excellent, quick, probiotic-rich soup full of Lactobacillus and Bifidus bacteria.